kozistr/kozistr.github.io/_posts/about.md

 [HPC Lab](https://sites.google.com/view/hpclab/home), KoreaTech, **Undergraduate Researcher**, **(2018.09 ~ 2018.12)**

-- Wrote a paper about improved TextCNN model to predict a movie rate.
+- Wrote a paper about an improved TextCNN model to predict a movie rate.

 ---